HulessLLC/Custom-PX4/README.md

 Driver that monitors power unit data in real-time for current, internal voltage and external voltage.
 Received values will be displayed as two PX4 batteries, one containing external voltage, and other - internal.

+Data is received via I2C, then received voltage is spread across 10 cells (for some reason direct voltage assignment doesn't work).
+Program distinguishes between instances using instance ids set in CBAT_ID_1 and CBAT_ID_2 which must be unique.
+Warnings and critical errors are triggered using default battery warnings and critical errors.
+Battery data for both instances is published to battery_status uORB topic which is displayed as two batteries (one for each instance) in GCS.

 #### Warning conditions:
 * Power consumption is too high